 If you want clarity of purpose, then vulnerability is the path.
 Colleen Barrett, former CEO of Southwest Airlines and author of the book Lead with Luv, said, "People admire you for your accomplishments but love you for your vulnerabilities."
-Brene Brown said, "What makes you vulnerable makes you BEAUTIFUL."
-John Maxwell said, "If you want to impress people, talk about your successes.
-If you want to impact people, share your failures."
+Brene Brown said, "What makes you vulnerable makes you beautiful."
+Crafting a LPOV is a great way to let people know enough about you so they can see inside your heart.